mavryk-network/mavryk-protocol/docs/alpha/adaptive_issuance.rst

 The Adaptive-Issuance/Staking proposal
-introduces the possibility to activate Adaptive Issuance: a mechanism where the amount of *regularly* issued tez (participation rewards and the LB subsidy, if active) depends on the global **staked funds ratio** – that is, the ratio of staked tez to the total supply.
+introduces the possibility to activate Adaptive Issuance: a mechanism where the amount of *regularly* issued mav (participation rewards and the LB subsidy, if active) depends on the global **staked funds ratio** – that is, the ratio of staked mav to the total supply.
 This lets issuance roughly match the *actual* security budget the chain requires, the amount needed to encourage participants to stake and produce blocks, but *no more*.